blemasle/mls800/docs/building.md

 The project is built around three repositories :

  * @blemasle/mls800-pcb : Motherboard and daughterboard PCBs
- * @blemasle/mls800-firmware : Firmware that needs to be loaded on to the motherboard
+ * @blemasle/mls800-firmware : Firmware that needs to be loaded onto the motherboard
  * @blemasle/mls800-case : CAD files needed to produce the case

- While the PCB and firmware parts are mandatory, you can totally omit to the case, which moreover is the most expensive part of the build.
+ While the PCB and firmware are mandatory, you can totally omit to build the case - which is by the way the most expensive part of the build.

 ## Ordering the PCB

 Download the [latest release](https://github.com/blemasle/mls800-pcb/releases/latest).
-Inside, you'll find the Gerber files that can be used by the manufacturer of your choice.
+You'll find inside the Gerber files that can be used by the manufacturer of your choice.
 Just be aware that the PCB is uncommonly large (around 30cm) and that some manufacturers might refuse it.
 [Seeed](https://www.seeedstudio.com/fusion_pcb.html) and [OSHPark](https://oshpark.com) are good choices.
 I personally used Seeed because I needed several iterations before settling on a layout and OSHPark was too expensive for that.

 [![PCB top](assets/building-pcb-top.png)](assets/building-pcb-top.png)
 [![PCB bottom](assets/building-pcb-bottom.png)](assets/building-pcb-bottom.png)